 The Gottstein Trust also offers a funding program each year, the Gottstein Forest Industry Scholarship, for undergraduate or postgraduate students studying approved courses in forestry, forest science or wood science.
 The funds will be made to the Scholarship holder for the purpose of meeting living, relocation and education-related expenses.

 The Trust will determine the award of a Scholarship based on criteria that may vary, but will remain consistent with its key principle to promote the development of the Australian forest products industry.
+Candidates for the Scholarship are selected on their commitment to the industry as well as on their academic performance.

 The level of commitment